This post is sponsored by Home Depot. All opinions are mine!

 For others ones like my drawers I wasn’t able to use the same hole so I had to fill one hole and drill two new holes.

 To help with measurements I used a cabinet hole template so I could get the perfect fit.
 Seriously I’m not sure HOW you could do it without this little handy tool!
-If your knobs are bigger make sure you get a template that is large enough to fit.
+If your knobs are longer like the 6 5/16 ones from the Martha Stewart Farmhouse line, make sure you get a template that is large enough to fit.
 For example, the handle that I have below is about 7 inches wide.
 I would definitely use this for that knob!

 It’s amazing what a difference hardware can make!
 I actually have 3 different finishes in my kitchen.
 Brass lighting, black knobs and nickel faucet fixtures.
 Something I wouldn’t recommend normally but I think it works in this space because it keeps the space interesting but still remains cohesive!

-Here’s a shot of the polished nickel.
+Here’s a shot of the polished nickel knobs and pulls from the Martha Stewart Farmhouse Line.
 You can see that this area is slightly off the kitchen so it works well to tie in the in other nickel accents in the main area.

 I even added a little brass/ bronze to my butlers pantry cabinets!